-As the world economy slowed dramatically in the second half of 2008, the demand curve for oil shifted to the left.
-By November 2008, the price per barrel had dropped to below \$60 per barrel.
+Then, as the world economy slowed dramatically in the second half of 2008, the demand curve for oil shifted back to the left.
+By November 2008, the price per barrel had dropped back to below \$60 per barrel.
 As gas prices also subsided, so did the threat of higher prices in other industries.